pxom/zuffy/README.md

 | matplotlib | 3.9.2    |
 | gplearn    | 0.4.2    |

-Note that Scikit-learn version 1.6+ modified the API around its "tags" and, until the authors update all their estimators, zuffy will not run with version 1.6+.
+Note that Scikit-learn version 1.6+ modified the API around its "tags" and, until the authors update all their estimators, Zuffy will not run with version 1.6+.

 To display the FPT you will need to install graphviz: